siddhi-sengar/basic_banking_system/README.md

 # Banking_System_Application
-Created and Developed by : Apurv Kalane.
+Created and Developed by : siddhi sengar
-	This is Basic Banking App built in Android Studio 4.1.1 In this app we can view customers and can transfer money among them.
+	This is Basic Banking App built in Android Studio 3.5.3 This app contains a dummy data in mobile database for upto 10 users.
-	Customers table will have basic fields such as name, email, current balance,etc.
+	User table has a basic field such as name,email,currect balance,etc.
-	We can also see the status of transactions whether they are successful or not.
-	Transfer table will record all transfers happened.
+	Tranfer table contains the record of all the transactions.